+Approximately 15 % of applicants also pursue a secondary major—examples of some of these areas of study include Healthcare Management, Sociology, Spanish, Women's, Gender, and Sexuality Studies.
 Having any secondary major may be possible, provided that students meet the necessary requirements; the Pre-Medical and Pre-Dental Advising Office suggests coordinating with your academic advisor and our advisors.

 If you would like to discuss your major or academic interests, we urge you to set up an appointment with one of our advisors to discuss your course plan!

 “I wish I wasn't so scared to change my major early on or seek advice on changing my career path if I was not interested in the coursework for my particular major.”

 –Jerry Gargano, Post-Bacc c/o 2019, University of Connecticut School of Dental Medicine